TABE Remediation Process

 Under state law, students enrolled in certain career programs must complete testing in basic skills by the sixth week of class.
 Program specific minimum levels are required, which are exit requirements for the award of a Career and Technical Certificate (CTC), sometimes referred to as a vocational or clock-hours program.
 No student can be granted a career or vocational certificate until the student achieves the minimum level of basic skills required for their program by the Florida Department of Education.

-The 90-day wait time to retest can be shorter for students who complete 30 hours of subject review through these options:
+The 90-day waiting period to retest can be shorter for students who complete 30 hours of subject review through these options:

-- Contact your EFSC program's advisor to request enrollment in TABE Academy, an online program designed to improve academic skills.
+- Contact the EFSC Testing and Assessment Center to request enrollment in TABE Academy, an online program designed to improve academic skills or Request TABE Academy here.

-Students are advised to begin any needed remediation earlier, rather than later, in their program of study.
+Students are advised to begin remediation sooner, rather than later, in their program of study.
 It is important that adequate preparation occurs prior to retesting.
-Upon completion of the remediation prescribed for basic skill deficiencies, the student can request retesting at an EFSC Assessment Center.
+Upon completion of the remediation prescribed for basic skill deficiencies, the student can request retesting at any EFSC Testing and Assessment Center.